BLCM/BLCMods/Borderlands 2 mods/Apocalyptech/README.md

 A replacement for the Mongol which can be used to transport your enemies (or yourself) across Pandora in style.
 Order yours today!

+### BL2 Invulnerable Escortees

+There are a few missions in BL2 in which you must keep either an enemy or an ally alive, or else fail the mission.
+This mod makes those escortees invulnerable (or at least effectively invulnerable), so you no longer have to worry about inadvertantly failing the mission.
+This is most useful for the escort missions where your charge is hostile, because the player can no longer accidentally kill them while taking care of the other enemies in the area.

 ### BL2 Movement Speed Cheats

 This mod increases movement speed of all BL2 characters (including while